dolfies/discord.py-self/README.rst

 Quick Example
 --------------
 Note: Intents are not used, nor are they needed in this library.
-Also, Discord.py-self uses the same namespace as Discord, using a [virtual environment](examples/venv.md) for selfbotting is recommended.
+Also, Discord.py-self uses the same namespace as Discord, using a - `virtual environment <examples/venv.md>`_ for selfbotting is recommended.

 .. code:: py